awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 |_meta (see above)|LIST|ARRAY|

 NOTES:

+* Only the Elasticsearch/Glue data-types listed above are supported for this connector at the present time.

 * When converting from **date_nanos** to **DATEMILLI**, nanoseconds will be rounded to the nearest millisecond.
 Valid values for date and date_nanos include but are not limited to: